rc-collins/coupleofidgits/src/site/episodes/0-Lets-get-started.md

 ---
 title: Episode 0 - Let's Get Started
-subtitle: Introductions and explaination on what we are doing.
+subtitle: Introductions and explanation on what we are doing.
 date: 2020-08-12
 season: Season 1
 tags: ['episode']